JFTung/inropen/lab2.md

 This ensures that the community can continue to work and improve on the project.
-A company that wants to make a commercial profit would want to use Apache, because while it is still open source, it allows the  company to keep their poject a version or two ahead of the public source code, which give people an incentive to buy their product.
+A company that wants to make a commercial profit would want to use Apache, because while it is still open source, it allows the  company to keep their poject a version or two ahead of the public source code, which gives people an incentive to buy their product.

 ### Example RCOS Licenses